MCarlson8198/WeatherApp/README.md

 # WeatherApp
-This file works via a secure connection.
+This file works via a secure 'https' connection.